Bylaw Enforcement Division

 Where, in the opinion of a person responsible for enforcement, a vehicle is found to be parked unlawfully and in an unsafe manner, the vehicle may be ticketed and/or subject to towing.

-Starting January 2, 2020 all towed vehicles will be subject to a District of Mission towing impound fee of $70, in addition to the towing contractor’s charges for the tow.
+Starting January 2, 2020 all towed vehicles will be subject to a City of Mission towing impound fee of $70, in addition to the towing contractor’s charges for the tow.
 The fee will be collected at the time of vehicle recovery by the towing contractor.

 Unpaid Parking Tickets